 Use only standard abbreviations; use of nonstandard abbreviations can be confusing to readers.
 Avoid abbreviations in the title of the manuscript.
 When first mentioned, all abbreviations must be spelled out followed by the abbreviation in parenthesis, unless the abbreviation is a standard unit of measurement.
-Since the abstract is a separate entity by its own, abbreviations must be spelled out in the abstract and repeated when first mentioned in the main text.
-If a sentence begins with a number, it should be spelled out.
+Abbreviations must be spelled out when first mentioned in the abstract and main text.
+If a sentence begins with a number, it should be spelled out except in abstract.

 Conflicts of Interest